Some of the storm damage to the Island Bay seawall

 The Council has a responsibility to think about these issues long-term and to look at alternatives.
 The damage to the seawall has presented an opportunity to work with the community to consider what to do for the long term in this area.

 What’s happening now?

 The Council is keen to hear from you.
 We will listen and collate your views, comments and ideas, and these will guide the Council as it considers what it should do next.

-In December the Council’s Environment Committee will make a decision on what options will be investigated in detail.
 For more information on the engagement and consultation process, please visit the consultation page.